orpheushq/upchieve-server/README.md

 checks on the authorization level of the current user to strip out priveliged information.

+### POST /api/volunteers

+Returns an object with all the users who are volunteers.
+All the keys are user ids.

+### POST /api/volunteers/availability

+Returns a map with the availability of all the volunteers.
+All the keys are user ids.

 ### POST /api/verify/send

 Sends an email to verify the current user with unique hash.
 The email provided